Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/command-line-reference.md

 - **`rgbmode <rainbow|police|strobe|off|color>`** — Run an LED effect immediately.
 - **`setrgbmode <normal|rainbow|stealth>`** — Persist the LED mode across reboots.
 - **`setrgbpins <r> <g> <b>`** — Override discrete RGB GPIOs; pass the same pin for all three values to switch into single-wire NeoPixel mode on that data pin.
+- **`setrgbcount <1-512>`** — Persist the number of RGB LEDs connected so effects span the correct length.
+Reinitializes immediately if pins are already configured.
 - **`setneopixelbrightness <0-100>`** / **`getneopixelbrightness`** — Control NeoPixel intensity.

 ## Status display (if present)